PaaS-TA/paas-ta-container-platform-guide-eng/install-guide/container-platform-portal/paas-ta-container-platform-portal-deployment-standalone-guide-v1.2.md

 ```
 <br>

-Verify if the resources related to the container platform portal is deployed normally.<br>
+Verify if the resources related to the container platform portal are deployed normally.<br>
 In the case of the resource Pod, it takes several seconds to enter the Running state after binding and container creation at the Node.